-I love baking with almond flour because it’s a nutrient-rich option, with more protein than white flour.
-It’s perfect for those who follow a gluten-free or Paleo diet, because it’s easy to use and you can even make homemade almond flour yourself!
+Almond flour is a nutrient-rich option with more protein than white flour.
+It’s perfect for those who follow a gluten-free or Paleo diet because it’s easy to use, and you can even make homemade almond flour yourself!

-As written, each muffin has 6 grams of protein, along with satiating fats that will leave you feeling full for hours.
+As written, each muffin has 6 grams of protein and satiating fats that will leave you feeling full for hours.
 They make a great breakfast or snack on the go.